Christopher enjoys writing about relationships and offering advice on various relationship issues.

 3. What Is Equal Compromise?

 In addition to these being agreement problems, there is just almost no equal compromise between the two of you.
-One person may be bending over backwards to make the relationship work (i.e., sacrificing time/hobbies/friends, doing what you want only because you want to.) while the other only has minor issues.
+One person may be bending over backwards to make the relationship work (i.e., sacrificing time/hobbies/friends, doing what you want only because you want to.), while the other only has minor issues.
 There must be something close to equal compromise between the two of you in almost everything from “What’s for dinner” to “What do you want to do today?” to “Which bill do we take care of first.”
-If you find that the two of you are having this issue, one solution is to develop a system that records where someone had decided to substitute their idea for their partners and the other must substitute their own want sometime this week (hopefully, Willingly).
+Suppose you find that the two of you are having this issue.
+In that case, one solution is to develop a system that records where someone had decided to substitute their idea for their partners.
+The other must substitute their own want sometime this week (hopefully, Willingly).
 Again, the goal here is to be objective and to ultimately get into a pattern of compromise for each other.

 4. Won’t Do Anything For The Other